Risk Management in a New Era

 How can you prepare?

 With Canada’s future data protection framework taking shape, Canadian businesses need to start identifying and implementing necessary changes within their organizations.
-Along with following the tips provided by the Office of the Privacy Commissioner, as an organization, you should:

 1-Engage your organization’s security and privacy leaders